grycap/im/doc/source/dashboard.rst

 .. _figure_dash_cred_list:
 .. figure:: images/dash_cred_list.png

    Fig 2.
-List of Cloud Crecentials.
+List of Cloud Credentials.

 Editing or adding the credentials will show a modal form (:ref:`Fig. 3 <figure_dash_edit_cred>`) where the user has the ability to specify all the parameters needed to access each cloud provider supported.
 In particular for